Tony Weis

 • A. Park (2010) The Iwokrama Challenge: Balancing Conservation and Development in Guyana

-• L. Riley (co-supervised) (2008) Children's Geography and the Everyday Lives of Orphans in Malawi
+• L. Riley (joint-supervised) (2008) Children's Geography and the Everyday Lives of Orphans in Malawi

 Publications